newtonmunene99/mpesa-api/README.md

 ## Requisites

-You Will need a few things before development.
+You Will need a few things from Safaricom before development.

 1. Consumer_Key
 2. Consumer_Secret